-By another side, therefore, the telegraph is gradually enclosing China; and again, the date cannot be far distant when Hong-Kong will be connected with London, Canton with Hong-Kong, Fow-choo-foo, and Pekin.
+nected with London, Canton with Hong-Kong, Fow-choo-foo, and Pekin.
 And the new line has been consecrated to the uses of affection by the messages interchanged between Victoria R. and James Buchanan.
-The President has expressed a wish that it should henceforward be kept neutral, and consecrated to the uses of peace.
+The President has expressed a keep these and other matters in mind, but we wish that it should henceforward be kept neutral, recollect them only as mementoes, only as reand consecrated to the uses of peace.
 The Emperor Nicholas of Russia can tell Mr. Buchanan that this great engine of intercommunication can only be constructed or maintained in accordance with the conditions of commerce, which are those of peace.